MichaelNeas/laboratory/practice/swift/README.md

 - Final class cannot be inherited from
 - Weak references must be unwrapped before use; unowned references can be used directly.
 - GCD: QoS - .userInteractive is the highest priority,  .userInitiated execute threads initiated by a user but its not critical, .default is in between here, .utility - long running tasks (processing photos), .background - users aren't aware of and is the least priority (power efficiency)
+- By default, closures in Swift are non-escaping.
+This means that you have to use them right away, and they can’t outlive the scope of the place where they’re called.
+Think about map or filter: they take the closure that you give them, run it immediately, and discard it.
+- And escaping closure is one that lives longer than the function that you originally passed it to.
+Think of sticking a bunch of closures in an array and storing it somewhere, or storing a callback closure as a property on a view controller.
+- Swift requires you to mark stored closures as escaping so that you don’t accidentally do stuff in a closure that you don’t want to outlive its scope.
+For example, this could include referencing self, which would cause the closure to keep self alive as long as the closure itself is alive.
+If self stores the closure as a property, that’s a reference cycle.
+That’s where [weak self] comes in.
+- You’ll notice that if you use a property in the closure that you pass to map, it doesn’t force you to explicitly reference self or capture it with [weak self], because it knows that the closure is non-escaping, so it knows it won’t outlive the scope where it’s used.
+- This can definitely be confusing, but it might help to think of closures as objects, and the variables referenced inside them as properties.